Can I Keep a Car Deemed a Total Loss?

 If you recently have been in a car accident and your insurance provider has determined that your vehicle is a “total loss,” you still may be able to bring your car home before it hits the salvage yard.
 The big question to ask yourself, however, is if you really want to keep it.

-Specific definitions can vary from state to state and from insurer to insurer, but generally, a vehicle is a “total loss” when the cost to repair it is greater than its cash value at the time of the accident.
-Additionally, if your insurer decides that the damage to your car is so substantial that it cannot be repaired safely, it will be deemed a total loss, cost considerations aside -- if that is the case, you should definitely cut your losses and gratefully cash the check your insurance company sends you.
+Insurance providers label cars as total losses if the cost of repairs is more than the value of the vehicle at the time of the accident.
+Specific definitions can vary from state to state and from insurer to insurer.
+Additionally, if your insurer decides that the damage to your car is so substantial that it cannot be repaired safely, it will be deemed a total loss, cost considerations aside.
+If that is the case, you definitely should cut your losses and gratefully cash the check your insurance company sends you.

-In most jurisdictions, once your insurer decides to write off your vehicle as a total loss, its title is “branded” as a salvage and, well, that’s pretty much it.
-Your carrier will determine the actual cash value of your car (taking into account its make and model, mileage, condition, and options) and cut you a check.
-Then they will auction off the vehicle for its salvage value.
+In most jurisdictions, once your insurer decides to write off your vehicle as a total loss, its title is branded as a salvage.
+Your carrier will determine the actual cash value of your car, taking into account its make and model, mileage, condition, and options, and cut you a check.
+The insurer then will auction off the vehicle for its salvage value.

-Consider the difficulty you may face in getting the DMV to approve the repairs and re-brand the title as a “rebuilt”.
-You will have to get your repaired vehicle inspected by them and if they don’t sign off, you will not be able to drive your car on publicly owned roads.
+- Passing inspection: You may face difficulty getting your state's department of motor vehicles to approve the repairs and re-brand the title as a “rebuilt."
+You will have to get your repaired vehicle inspected, and if they don’t sign off, you will not be able to drive your car on publicly owned roads.

-You may have trouble finding a carrier willing to insure your repaired vehicle -- and you will definitely find it impossible to locate an insurer willing to insure your vehicle before repairs have been made.
+- Insurance: You may have trouble finding a carrier willing to insure your repaired vehicle—and you definitely will find it impossible to locate an insurer willing to insure your vehicle before repairs have been made.
 Insurance companies are reluctant to write a policy on a car once it has been branded a salvage vehicle.